eaglespy18/codealpha_tasks/README.md

 **THE PROJECTS**

  This repository contains my completed tasks for the **CodeAlpha Internship (October Batch)**.
-Each task demonstrates my skills in front-end web development using **HTML, CSS, and JavaScript**.
+Each task below demonstrates my skills in front-end web development using **HTML, CSS, and JavaScript**.

 ## 📘 Task 1: Image Gallery
 **Description:**